Greg Camarillo: Early years

 Camarillo is Jewish.
 His mother is also Jewish, and her family immigrated to the U.S. from Hungary.
 His father was born in California, and is a professor of Mexican-American history and culture at Stanford.
 His Catholic paternal grandfather immigrated to the U.S. from Mexico.
 Camarillo was raised Jewish and celebrating both Christmas and Chanukah.

 Camarillo attended Menlo-Atherton High School in Atherton, California, where he was a letterman in football and basketball.
 In football, he was a four-year letterman and as a senior, he was a first-team All-Peninsula Athletic League honoree and an All-San Mateo County selection.
 In basketball, he was a second-team All-Peninsula Athletic League selection.

 College career

-He turned down Harvard and chose Stanford, where he walked on as a punter, red-shirted his first year in 2000 and later played wide receiver for four seasons, totaling 46 receptions for 614 yards, and played on special teams for the Cardinal.
+He turned down Harvard and chose Stanford, where he walked on as a punter, red-shirted his first year in 2000 and later played wide receiver for four seasons, totaling 45 receptions for 599 yards, and played on special teams for the Cardinals.
 He earned Academic All-Pac-10 honors for three years, graduating with a degree in product design engineering.

-As a junior, Camarillo caught 18 passes for 225 yards (a 12.5 per-catch average), and posted similar but slightly better statistics as a senior (19 catches for 294 yards and a 15.5 per-catch average).
+As a junior, Camarillo caught 18 passes for 225 yards (a 12.5 per-catch average), and posted similar but slightly better statistics as a senior (18 catches for 280 yards and a 15.6 per-catch average).